-As of December 31, 2017, we had outstanding \$15,000 aggregate principal amount of senior unsecured Finance Authority of Maine Solid Waste Disposal Revenue Bonds Series 2015 ("FAME Bonds 2015").
-The FAME Bonds 2015, which are unsecured and guaranteed jointly and severally, fully and unconditionally by all of our significant wholly-owned subsidiaries, accrue interest at 5.125% per annum through August 1, 2025, at which time they may be converted from a fixed to a variable rate.
-During the fixed interest rate period, the FAME Bonds 2015 are not be supported by a letter of credit.
+As of December 31, 2016, we had outstanding \$15,000 aggregate principal amount of senior unsecured FAME Bonds 2015.
+The FAME Bonds 2015, which are guaranteed jointly and severally, fully and unconditionally by all of our significant whollyowned subsidiaries, accrue interest at 5.125% per annum through August 1, 2025, at which time they may be converted from a fixed to a variable rate.
+During the fixed interest rate period, the FAME Bonds 2015 will not be supported by a letter of credit.
 Interest is payable semiannually in arrears on February 1 and August 1 of each year.
 An additional \$15,000 aggregate principal amount of FAME Bonds 2015 may be offered under the same indenture in the future.
 The FAME Bonds 2015 mature on August 1, 2035.
-We borrowed the proceeds of the offering of the FAME Bonds 2015 to finance or refinance the costs of certain of our solid waste landfill facilities and solid waste collection, organics and transfer, recycling and hauling facilities, and to pay certain costs of the issuance of the FAME Bonds 2015.

 Vermont Bonds.
-As of December 31, 2017, we had outstanding \$16,000 aggregate principal amount of senior unsecured Vermont Economic Development Authority Solid Waste Disposal Long-Term Revenue Bonds Series 2013 ("Vermont Bonds").
-The Vermont Bonds, which are guaranteed jointly and severally, fully and unconditionally by all of our significant whollyowned subsidiaries, accrue interest at 4.75% per annum through April 1, 2018, at which time they may be converted from a fixed rate to a variable rate.
-During the fixed interest rate period, the Vermont Bonds are not be supported by a letter of credit.
+As of December 31, 2016, we had outstanding \$16,000 aggregate principal amount of senior unsecured Vermont Economic Development Authority Solid Waste Disposal Long-Term Revenue Bonds Series 2013 ("Vermont Bonds").
+The Vermont Bonds, which are guaranteed jointly and severally, fully and unconditionally by all of our significant wholly-owned subsidiaries, accrue interest at 4.75% per annum through April 1, 2018, at which time they may be converted from a fixed rate to a variable rate.
+During the fixed interest rate period, the Vermont Bonds will not be supported by a letter of credit.
 Interest is payable semiannually in arrears on April 1 and October 1 of each year.
 The Vermont Bonds mature on April 1, 2036.
 We borrowed the proceeds of the Vermont Bonds to finance or refinance certain qualifying property, plant and equipment assets purchased in the state of Vermont.

 New Hampshire Bonds.
-As of December 31, 2017, we had outstanding \$11,000 aggregate principal amount of senior unsecured Solid Waste Disposal Revenue Bonds Series 2013 issued by the Business Finance Authority of the State of New Hampshire ("New Hampshire Bonds").
+As of December 31, 2016, we had outstanding \$11,000 aggregate principal amount of senior unsecured Solid Waste Disposal Revenue Bonds Series 2013 issued by the Business Finance Authority of the State of New Hampshire ("New Hampshire Bonds").
 The New Hampshire Bonds, which are guaranteed jointly and severally, fully and unconditionally by all of our significant wholly-owned subsidiaries, accrue interest at 4.00% per annum through October 1, 2019, at which time they may be converted from a fixed rate to a variable rate.
-During the fixed interest rate period, the New Hampshire Bonds are not be supported by a letter of credit.
+During the fixed interest rate period, the New Hampshire Bonds will not be supported by a letter of credit.
 Interest is payable in arrears on April 1 and October 1 of each year.
 The New Hampshire Bonds mature on April 1, 2029.
 We borrowed the proceeds of the New Hampshire Bonds to finance or refinance certain qualifying property, plant and equipment assets purchased in the state of New Hampshire.